How to Choose a Podcast Format for Your Show

 5. Fictional Storytelling

-This podcast format assumes telling fictional stories told across several episodes.
+This podcast format assumes telling fictional podcasts told across several episodes.
 Some stories can be narrated by a single voice, while others use several voice actors, multiple sound effects, and other audio elements.

 This format is great, especially for creative people.
 For instance, fiction writers who have interesting stories can record them and convert them into podcast episodes.